Project to convert L-gas to H-gas

 - 2029: end of the GRTgaz conversion programme

 The conversion project will involve works to adapt the GRTgaz network.
-An initial series of modifications will be carried out to convert the network in Doullens, Gravelines, Grande-Synthe and Dunkirk between 2018 and 2020 as part of the pilot phase.
+An initial series of modifications have been carried out to convert the network in Doullens, Gravelines, Grande-Synthe and Dunkirk between 2018 and 2020 as part of the pilot phase.
 A second series of modifications will be required for the rollout phase that is currently planned for 2021.

 - Doullens (80): creation of a new site at Valhuon to connect the pipelines between Hauts de France I (H-gas network) and Artois (L-gas network), and to adapt the switching stations in Diéval.